nextcloud/integration_openai/README.md

 :warning: The smart pickers have been removed from this app as they are now included in the [Assistant app](https://apps.nextcloud.com/apps/assistant).

-This app implements:
+This app lets you connect any number of OpenAI-compatible services and pick, per service, which of their models you want to expose.
+Every selected model is registered as its own set of providers, named after the model, so you can offer several models side by side and choose between them in the AI admin settings.

+Per modality, the following providers are registered for each selected model:

-* Text generation providers: Free prompt, Summarize, Headline, Context Write, Chat, and Reformulate (using any available large language model)
+* Text models: Free prompt, Chat, Chat with tools, Summarize, Headline, Topics, Context Write, Reformulate, Improve, Emoji, Change tone, Proofread, Reformat paragraphs and Translate (plus OCR, image analysis and audio chat when the service accepts the matching attachments)
-* A Translation provider (using any available language model)
-* A SpeechToText provider (using Whisper)
-* An image generation provider
+* Image models: image generation, also with an LLM-improved prompt
+* Transcription models: transcription, subtitles and transcription with paragraph reformatting
+* Speech models: text to speech

 :warning: Context Write, Summarize, Headline and Reformulate have mainly been tested with OpenAI.
 They might work when connecting to other services, without any guarantee.